Selling your house? Lighting can make a difference. You should know, staging can tip the scales in your favour!

 Apart from the design of lighting fixtures, you must pay attention to proportions as well.
 In this section, we’ll show you how to determine their size easily.

-“The key is to find the right diameter while considering your space and furniture size and placement,” comments lifestyle guide Joel Flynn.
+“The key is to find the right diameter while considering your space and furniture size and placement,” comments lifestyle guide, Joel Flynn.
 “If you aim to light the entire room with the fixtures, measure the length and width of the area and sum them up.
 Convert that total from feet to inches to find the ideal diameter for your fixtures,” he adds.

 Sounds difficult?
 We hope the following example will shed light on the matter.

 If the room is 14 ft. x 16 ft., 14 + 16 = 30, so your lighting source should be 30 inches in diameter.
-However, if you want to center the fixture over a large piece of furniture you must measure the length and width of the item in question, instead of the whole space.
+However, if you want to centre the fixture over a large piece of furniture you must measure the length and width of the item in question, instead of the whole space.
 As for aesthetics, make sure the lighting sources match the overall interior design of the room.

 While you replace fixtures and light bulbs, we suggest you stop and think about being energy sustainable.
 In the average household, lighting consumes about 15% of the budget.